Can You Sell a House With Back Taxes Owed? 5 Options to Weigh

 The IRS says that the easiest way to get rid of a federal tax lien is to pay it in full.
 Simple enough, right?
 Well, except for one detail: The IRS will release the lien within 30 days of receiving your payment.
 Even at the state or local level, this waiting period can create a problem at closing.
 “Sometimes people will send in $3,000 to pay the tax bill for the quarter two weeks before closing, and it won’t get recorded in time,” Nogee says.

 The only way you can close that day is to give the title company $3,000 in escrow, which it will hold for a fee until it has proof that the taxes were paid; then it will return the escrow.
 “So you wind up paying twice, at least for a little while,” he says.
-For this reason, paying off the debt using the sale proceeds is typically the favorable option.
+For this reason, paying off the debt using the sale proceeds typically is the favorable option.

 Don’t hesitate to resolve unpaid taxes.
 Not only can this debt make it complicated to sell your home, but the IRS charges interest from the date those taxes are due until they’re paid in full.
 You’ll shell out the federal short-term rate plus 3%, with interest compounding daily.

 Knowing that, using the equity in your home to pay those taxes off is often the obvious solution.
 When in doubt, reach out to a knowledgeable tax attorney and top real estate agent to guide you through this process.
 If the need to sell is urgent, reach out directly to Simple Sale for a full cash offer and a low-hassle sale.
-It may be overwhelming to get started when you’re dealing with back taxes on top of an already-complex process, but you do have options!
+It may be overwhelming to get started when you’re dealing with back taxes on top of an already complex process, but you do have options.

 Header Image Source: (Athitat Shinagowin / Shutterstock)